 Simon Webster Hair is on Gardner Street, in the North Laine area of central Brighton.
 We’re only a 10-minute walk from Brighton station and just around the corner from Brighton Pavilion and NCP carpark.

 We’re proud winners of some of the UK’s top industry awards, including the UK Ultimate Salon Award, the Mizani Afro Styling Award, and Best Salon Newcomer Award.
-SWH Team are among the very best hairdressers in Brighton and the UK and we won Best Hair Salon Brighton this year.
+We are recognised with the Kao Global Sustainability Leadership Award for our recycling and waste reduction policies.

 Gender-free or gender-neutral styling means that we don’t charge differently for men or women.
 Instead we charge by time because it’s the fairest way we can think of.

 98% of our styling range is vegan, but a few products contain animal-derived ingredients, such as honey extract, to create the best finish possible.

 No animal testing is used during the development of any of the products we use or retail.

 SWH are proud winners of the Global Sustainability Leadership Award and members of the Green Salon Collective.